The Hinterland of New South Wales

 Before we continued our journey, we stopped briefly in the city center of Parkes.

-On the main street we admired some of the works of the local artist Jac Clark, who immortalized the characteristic elements of the region on the walls of the buildings.
+On the main street, we admired the works of the local artist Jac Clark, who immortalized the characteristic elements of the region on the walls of the buildings.
 The Public Art Trail shows pictures of Elvis (of course), Priscilla Presley, an astronaut, etc.

 Tip: Be sure to take a selfie with the King in nearby Cooke Park!